mercari-build/mercari-build-training/document/04-database.en.md

 ## 8. Move the category information to a separate table

 Modify the database as follows.
-This allows changes in the category names and you will not have to change all categories in the items table when they do.
-Since `GET items` should still return the name of the category, join these two tables when returning responses.
+That makes it possible to change the category names without modifying the all categories of items in the items table.
+Since `GET items` should return the category name as before, **join** these two tables when returning responses.

 **items table**